NeoTrix2000/Simple-MSIL-Compiler/README.md

 ## Additions to the language to support .NET

 * `__unmanaged` is used to clarify that a pointer in a structure is a pointer to an unmanaged function.
 Usually the compiler can figure out whether a function pointer is managed or unmanaged, but in this case the definition is ambiguous 	and it defaults to managed.
 * `__string` declare an MSIL string.
 Constant strings will be loaded with the .NET `ldstr` instruction instead of being treated as C language strings.
 Note that this means they are wide character strings.
 You can natively concatenate strings, pass them to functions, and return them.
 You could also use `mscorlib` functions to perform other functions.
 The same syntax as used for 'C' language strings is used for these strings.
-Usually the string usage can be auto detected from context, but in rare sit uations the compiler will consider such a string ambiguous and you have to cast it:   `(__string) "hi"`
+Usually the string usage can be auto detected from context, but in rare situations the compiler will consider such a string ambiguous and you have to cast it:   `(__string) "hi"`
 * `__object` declare an MSIL object.
 Has minimal use for the moment.
 If you cast to `object` you will box the original value.
 * `__cpblk` invokes the cpblk MSIL instruction.
 It is invoked with arguments similar to `memcpy`.
 *  `__initblk` invokes the `initblk` MSIL instruction.
 It is invoked with arguments similar to `memset`.